jpmorgan-payments/pdp-mcp/mcp-for-api-documentation/README.md

 I want to create a payment link, help me format the API request.
 ```
 ```
-I am a merchant developer, I want to create a jpmc checkout setup intent call, using python. my merchant id is 451207-smoke-tests-orb-diu.
+I am a merchant developer, I want to create a jpmc checkout setup intent call, using python. my merchant id is <MERCHANT ID>.
 ```